wandb/docs/docs/guides/models/automation.md

 Once you create a secret, you can access that secret in your W&B workflows with `$`.

-### Configure a webhook
+### Add a webhook
-Once you have a webhook, navigate to the Model Registry App at [https://wandb.ai/registry/model](https://wandb.ai/registry/model).
+Once you have a webhook configured and (optionally) a secret, navigate to the Model Registry App at [https://wandb.ai/registry/model](https://wandb.ai/registry/model).

 1. From the **Event type** dropdown, select an [event type](#event-types).
 ![](/images/models/webhook_select_event.png)